 Thread a cracker snap through the cardboard tube and tape it down to one side of the paper.
 Kids love that even homemade crackers pop!

-Tie one end of the cracker with ribbon, wool or string.
+Tie one end of the cracker with ribbon, wool or string in a bow.
 The cuts should gather up.
 You could also use curling ribbon.

 Place sweets, a joke (which I printed from Nurturestores 24 Christmas jokes), a paper hat and small gift into Place sweets, a joke (which I printed from Nurturestores 24 Christmas jokes), a paper hat and small gift into the open end of the cracker then tie up the open end of your cracker.
 If you don’t want the cracker to rattle then add some tissue paper inside the cracker too.

-Then you can accessorise and have fun decorating your homemade Christmas crackers as you chose.
+Then you can accessorise and have fun decorating your homemade Christmas crackers as you choose.
 We used some festive ribbon and also some small tags that we had made from air drying clay.

 I made Christmas crackers with two different papers so we could tell which ones were for the children.